foundriesio/docs/source/glossary/index.rst

 ..
 Glossary::
    :sorted:

-   containers.git
-     The repository in your Factory sources where containers and docker-compose apps are defined, to be built by Foundries.io CI/CD.
-Read :ref:`ref-factory-sources` for more detail.

    Target
      A description of the software a device should run.
 This description is visible as metadata in :term:`targets.json`.
 Includes details such as OSTree